ZIYUQ/Snack-Squid/README.md

 2. If the route is working, a json formatted output will be sent to you.

 ### Accessing MongoDB Atlas
-- Username: snacksquid
+- Username: ziyuq@student.unimelb.edu.au
-- Password: 7PjugUwztiqEZXxh
+- Password: Shsss06@20

 ### Customer
 1. To see the menu, go to [https://snack-squid.herokuapp.com/customer/menu] with GET method.